counterfactual/monorepo/README.md

 ### Installing dependencies

-**Make sure you have Yarn v1.10.1**.
+**Make sure you have Yarn v1.10.1 installed or higher**.
 Refer to [Yarn's installation guide](https://yarnpkg.com/lang/en/docs/install/) for setup instructions for your operating system.

 To install the dependencies: